Prithvirajkumar/quota_alert_api_script/README.md

 #### Other things to know
 - The alerts are created without being assigned any teams.
 SEs or customers will need to assign teams.
 - The alerts are created with zero actions.
 SEs will need to encourage customers to add actions (i.e. set up an email/slack notification)
-- Alert creation is idempotent, i.e. you can run the script as many times as you want and it will not create duplicate alerts.
+- Alert creation via the script is idempotent, i.e. you can run the script as many times as you want and it will not create duplicate alerts.

 ## Initial Setup